Public transport: Personal rapid transit and people mover

-Cable-propelled transit
+Cable-propelled transit and funicular

 Cable-propelled transit (CPT) is a transit technology that moves people in motor-less, engine-less vehicles that are propelled by a steel cable.
-There are two sub-groups of CPT – gondola lifts and cable cars (railway).
+There are two sub-groups of CPT—gondola lifts and cable cars (railway).
 Gondola lifts are supported and propelled from above by cables, whereas cable cars are supported and propelled from below by cables.

-While historically associated with usage in ski resorts, gondola lifts are now finding increased consumption and utilization in many urban areas – built specifically for the purposes of mass transit.
+While historically associated with usage in ski resorts, gondola lifts are now finding increased consumption and utilization in many urban areas—built specifically for the purposes of mass transit.
 Many, if not all, of these systems are implemented and fully integrated within existing public transportation networks.
 Examples include Metrocable (Medellín), Metrocable (Caracas), Mi Teleférico in La Paz, Portland Aerial Tram, Roosevelt Island Tramway in New York City, and the London Cable Car.